GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Git Repository Structure
 <!--
-1. If the repository contains more than one file (excluding README, Licence, configuration files, gitignore, ...), list these files and their purpose in a hierarchical list.
+1. The git repository structure section describes each file and directory - excluding README, Licence, environment configuration files, gitignore, and similar - in a hierarchical list
-2. Provide the script file(s) input file(s), output file(s) and other intermediate or utility files (if any).
 -->
-The repository is organized as follows:

 - [guidelines.md](guidelines.md): Provides details beyond the checklist in the [README.md].
 - [README-template.md](README-template.md): Specifies and illustrates the Methods Hub friendly README.
 - [examples](examples): Does not exist, but illustrates in this list how a directory could be shown.